partrickJhonson/beef/FAQ.md

 * Forward the public port (default 3000/tcp) from your border router to `<LAN IP>:3000` of the BeEF server.
 * Additionally, ports 61985/tcp and 61986/tcp must also be forwarded if web sockets are enabled for communicating with BeEF.
 * Likewise, some BeEF extensions, such as IPEC and DNS, require additional ports to be forwarded.
 Review the associated config.yaml file for each extension and ensure the appropriate ports are forwarded.

+### Can I use a domain name instead of IP address for the BeEF hook?

+Yes!
+Simply specify the public domain name and port in `beef.http.public` and `beef.http.public_port` respectively.